awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-ip-access-control-groups.md

 To specify the public IP addresses and ranges of IP addresses for your trusted networks, add rules to your IP access control groups\.
 If your users access their WorkSpaces through a NAT gateway or VPN, you must create rules that allow traffic from the public IP addresses for the NAT gateway or VPN\.

-You can use this feature with Web Access and the client applications for macOS X, iPad, Windows, Android, and Chromebook\.
+You can use this feature with Web Access and the client applications for macOS X, iPad, Windows, Chromebook, and Android\.
 To use this feature with a PCoIP zero client, you cannot use PCoIP Connection Manager\.

 ## Create an IP Access Control Group<a name="create-ip-access-control-group"></a>